FMMT666/Worffler-Benchmark/README.md

 Solutions that operate purely from RAM, e.g. programs that completely load the input files into memorym are now marked with **-mem**.

-As it turned out, squeezing every last bit of performance out of the code is the ultimate fun :-)
+As it turned out, squeezing every last bit of performance out of the code, took over the intitial goal of just comparing several languages :-)

 ### Supported Curiosities